-And when taking your flux core welder to a weld site you’ll not need as big a generator to weld compared to MIG welding.
+And when taking your flux core welder to a weld site.
+You’ll not need as big a generator to support your welding compared to MIG welding.

 Flux Core Welding Compared To MIG: Thickness Of Metal Welded

-Following on from the better penetration argument the difference in the two processes can be seen in the thickness of metal each can weld.
+You’ll see a difference in the two welding methods in the thickness of metal each can weld.

 Note: Bigger number gauges mean thinner metal.

 MIG welding’s ability to weld thinner is partly helped by smaller diameter wire.
 You can buy solid MIG wire in smaller sizes.
 Plus, the ‘cooler’ MIG welding process is best for thinner gauges of metal.